NVIDIA/deepops/docs/DEPLOYMENT.md

 Once the DGX has been configured, re-run the Ansible playbook to generate an `/etc/hosts` file.

-> You may need to comment out any nodes in the inventory file that are not reachable by Ansible if you receive an error like: "'dict object' has no attribute 'ansible_default_ipv4'"
+4. If needed, comment out any nodes in the inventory file that are not reachable by Ansible if you receive an error like: "'dict object' has no attribute 'ansible_default_ipv4'"

 ```sh